Skip to main content

 A non-mRNA COVID-19 is currently not available.

-If you are not able to receive an mRNA COVID-19 vaccine, speak to your health care provider about other treatment options if you get COVID-19.
+If you are not able to receive an mRNA COVID-19 vaccine, speak to your health care provider about treatment options if you get COVID-19.

 Everyone 6 months and older is eligible to receive the updated KP.2 COVID-19 vaccine.